 Although downtown Nashville sits on a plain along the slow-moving Cumberland River, most of the city is built into the hilly landscape that characterizes Middle Tennessee.
 In addition to hiking and biking trails winding their way through the city's wooded areas, outdoorsy Nashville residents can take advantage of nearby recreational areas.
 These include the public use areas along the banks of J. Percy Priest Lake, Radnor Lake State Natural Area and the twin" Percy and Edwin Warner Parks.
 Resident golfers enjoy a day on the greens at the public Hermitage Golf Course, featuring two courses and considered one of America's top golf courses.

 Nightlife in the City

-Honky Tonk Highway is where to go for live music and nightlife in Nashville, and is home to renowned joints like Tootsie's, Robert's, and Layla's, where legends like Johnny Cash and Willie Nelson have taken the stage.
+Honky Tonk Highway is where to go for live music and nightlife in Nashville, home to renowned joints like Tootsie's, Robert's, and Layla's, where legends like Johnny Cash and Willie Nelson have taken the stage.
 Popular with locals, Ryman Auditorium is an intimate spot for live performances.

 Getaways near Nashville

 Want to get away for the weekend?
 Nearby cities Knoxville, Memphis and Chattanooga are less than a three-hour drive.
 If your idea of heaven is the beach, make the seven-hour drive to the Florida panhandle beaches of Destin."